THEWHITEBOY503/FOG-LiveBoot-Instructions/README.md

 First you must install QEMU and virt-manager, which facilitates virtual machines.

 In order for this to work, your machine **needs to have hardware virtualization enabled.** This is usually called *Intel VT-x* on Intel machines, and *AMD-V* on AMD machines.
 In VMWare ESXi, the setting you need to enable is “Expose hardware assisted virtualization” under the CPU tab of your VM’s settings.
+If your machine does not support hardware virtualization, you can do all the QEMU stuff in a separate machine, then copy the qcow2 file.

 Installing QEMU:
 ```bash